Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Rebound headaches (medication-overuse headaches) are caused by frequent use of headache medication.
-Pain relievers offer relief for occasional headaches, but if you take them more than a couple of days a week, you may trigger rebound headaches.
+Rebound headaches (medication-overuse headaches) are caused by regular, long-term use of medication to treat headaches, such as migraine.
+Pain relievers offer relief for occasional headaches.
+But if you take them more than a couple of days a week, they may trigger rebound headaches.

-To stop rebound headaches, reduce or stop taking the pain medication.
+Rebound headaches usually stop when you stop taking the pain medication.
 It's tough in the short term, but your doctor can help you beat rebound headaches for long-term relief.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.